-Mike Garofalo writes about Mind-Body Arts, Philosophy, Nature, and the Eight Ways.
+Mike Garofalo writes about Body-Mind Movement Arts, Philosophy, Gardening, his interests, and the Eight Ways.

 Maybe the answer is in the first comment of this post: http://taichinotebook.wordpress.com/2011/05/27/tucking-the-tailbone/ " You might consider that tucking approach as a way to work against often seen male-alignment in the shown body shape of modern men..." and... "“Tuck the tailbone” has to do with what naturally happens when your opponent applies force onto a correctly aligned tai chi posture.
 It is something that you cannot do yourself.
 Your opponent does it for you. " http://www.mastergohring.com/waters.htm